lucas09009/lucas09009/README.md

 - 👋 Hi, I’m @lucas09009
-- 👀 I’m a DI Student in TOGO.
+- 👀 I was a DI Student in TOGO.
-   ...
+- Now, I am a PLP ACADEMY student...

 <!---
 lucas09009/lucas09009 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.